Company Closure (Strike Off) in India - Process & Fees

 Modes of Company Closure in India

-According to the Companies Act, 2013 there are two main types of processes through which the process of company closure can be initiated.
-These are:
+According to the Companies Act 2013, there are two primary modes through which company winding up can be initiated:

 Voluntary Company Closure